francktrouillez/shortest-path-a-star/README.md

 # INFO-H410 Project

+Project conducted by Alexandre MISSENARD, Andrey SOBOLEVSKY and Franck TROUILLEZ.

 This project has the aim to implement an A* algorithm for the shortest path problem in a nodes graph.
 The A* algorithm is implemented in `Algorithm`.

 3 sub-classes are created to define the heuristics.